burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 10. **Algebraic Identities.** Replace expensive algebraic expressions with algebraic equivalents that require less work.

 11. **Short-Circuiting.** When performing a series of tests stop evaluating as soon as you know the answer.
-The `&&`, `||` are short-circuiting logical operators from C/C++.
+The `&&`, `||` are short-circuiting logical operators from C and C++.

 12. **Ordering Tests.** Perform those tests that are more often successful or alternative is selected by the test before tests that are rarely successful.
 Inexpensive tests should precede expensive ones (*Compilers can not do it right now*).